How we keep your personal data safe

 Segmenting – we may conduct analysis of supporters and customers by group.
 This is to ensure that campaigns or mailings are sent to those who will be most interested or likely to respond.
 This type of analysis is effective when offering a service specifically for people living in a certain location.

-Under UK data protection law, you have rights over the personal information that we hold about you.
-Here is a summary of the rights that we think apply:
+The UK data protection law gives you rights over the personal information that we hold about you.
+Under this legislation you have the right to:

 For more details about your rights and circumstances which may affect these rights, we recommend you consult the guidance published by the UK’s Information Commissioner’s Office.